jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-expression-guide.md

 # AdapTable Expressions Guide

-Many of the functions in AdapTable are powered by an Expression (a.k.a. a query).
+Many of the functions in AdapTable are powered by an `Expression`.

+This is essentially a very powerful multi-column query that will evaluate on a row by row basis whether that row 'passes'.

 ## Terminology